LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 Boolean Literals
 ================

-A :dfn:`boolean` is an object which is either "true" or "false".
+A :dfn:`boolean` is an object that is either "true" or "false".
 Lasso supports the creation of these objects by using the word ``true`` or ``false`` directly in the source code. ::